-Jamie Hale reviews four of the training myths circulating the fitness world.
+Jamie Hale reviews four of the training myths circulating in the fitness world.

-This article is based on material presented by the late Dr. Mel Siff who always challenged the status quo and many complacent folks, the "no pain-no gain" school of thinkers, were often outraged, even hostile to his ideas.
-The problem with Dr. Siff was that he was generally right which made him all the more infuriating.
+This article is based on material presented by the late Dr Mel Siff who always challenged the status quo and many complacent folks, the "no pain-no gain" school of thinkers, were often outraged, even hostile to his ideas.
+The problem with Dr Siff was that he was generally right, which made him all the more infuriating.
 In the world of fitness, we are constantly reminded of rules, theories, guidelines, and exercises prescriptions.
 The problem is we have begun to take these rules as law.
-In science, a law refers to a fact, something proven beyond a shadow of a doubt.
+In science, the law refers to a fact, something proven beyond a shadow of a doubt.
 A scientific law cannot be broken.
-The majority of rules we are exposed to in the fitness world are broken daily.
-Most of these rules are simply over-exaggerated simplifications that have no sound evidence to support them.
+The majority of rules we are exposed to in the fitness world are violated daily.
+Most of these rules are excessive simplifications that have no sound evidence to support them.